 - Buildings straight line allocation over the remaining life of the property as estimated by the valuer.
 The remaining life of the buildings range from 2 50 years.
 This is due to the station merger programme.
 Fire stations are being depreciated over the remaining useful life in line with the forecast openings of new fire stations. - Vehicles, plant and equipment straight line allocation over the remaining useful life as estimated by a suitably qualified officer.
-Vehicles are depreciated over 5 - 20 years and plant and equipment is depreciated over 3 - 25 years - Land depreciation is not applied to land - No residual value is accounted for - No depreciation is accounted for in the year of acquisition but is accounted for in the year of disposal.
+Vehicles are depreciated over 5 - 20 years and plant and equipment is depreciated over 3 - 25 years - Land depreciation is not applied to land - No residual value is accounted for

-Depreciation / Impairment Reconciliation 2016/17
+Depreciation / Impairment Reconciliation 2018/19